 We've heard this statement for ages, which is why identifying the specifics of your audience is so important.

-Instagram ads let you specify your audience location, demographics, interests, behaviors, and more.
-You can make your first contact with people who might be interested in your products and target people who have already purchased from you.
+When you create Instagram ads, you specify your audience location, demographics, interests, behaviors, and more.
+This allows you to make your first contact with people who might be interested in your products and target people who have already purchased from you—talk about efficiency.

-To help you successfully run ads on Instagram, we‘ve put together a list of factors every business owner or marketer should know before the kickoff:
+Here’s a quick list of factors every business owner or marketer should know before kicking off their Instagram ad strategy:

-Yes, there are a few prerequisites you must meet before running Instagram ads.
+Surprising?
+Not really.
+Like any arm of marketing, there are a few prerequisites you need to meet before running Instagram ads.

 Similar to Facebook ads, you can choose from several objectives when running your Instagram campaign.
 Think about what you want from your ads campaign and select an objective accordingly.